Madak1/2DPASS-MOS/README.md

 However, in the case of multiple scans, several internal structural changes were made.

 The network first performs a sparse operation, taking only the odd (or even) points of the point cloud.
-After that the network transforms the point clouds into a common point based on the current scan, and finally performs a merge.
+After that the network transforms the point clouds into a common point based on the current scan, then finally performs a merge.

 <p align="center">
    <img src="figures/pc-merge.png" width="90%">